wpswings/track-orders-for-woocommerce/README.txt

 == Upgrade Notice ==

-= 1.1.4 – Released on 27 May 2025 =
+= 1.1.5 – Released on 9 July 2025 =
-* New: Integrated with PDF GENERATOR FOR WP for improved compatibility and extended features.
-* New: Added tracking information to the PDF invoice for better order visibility.
-* New: Embed tracking details within any custom post type or page using a shortcode.
+* New: Introduced an email order notification template.
-* New: Compatibility with the latest WP(6.8.1) and WC (9.8.5)
+* New: Compatibility with the latest WP(6.8.1) and WC (9.9.5)
+* Enhancement: Improved the admin interface to better accommodate extended settings.